We drink from over two billion glass, plastic, metal, paperboard and other single-use drink containers each year in Aotearoa New Zealand.

 - Read further information on the Container return scheme - this information has been provided in response to questions asked in webinars we held as part of the consultation

-Should the Government decide to proceed with a NZ CRS, there will likely be further consultation at the legislation/regulation development phase.
-Pending consultation outcomes and the legislative development process, we anticipate a NZ CRS could be operational in New Zealand by 2025.
+If the Government decides to implement a NZ CRS, there is likely to be further targeted consultation at the legislation/regulation development phase.
+Pending consultation outcomes and the legislative development process, we anticipate a CRS could be operational in New Zealand by 2025 at the earliest.

 Description of image: Timeline for the proposed Container Return Scheme